armanjindal/garden/content/_index.md

 The metaphor of the garden helps conceptualize writing as a radically incremental act of small improvements over time.
 Much like the act of *gardening*, it isn't heroic and it definitely isn't ever final.
 You are never *done* working on your garden.

-It is my hope that you will find something *alive*.
+It is my hope that here you will find something *alive*.

-Right now, the garden is early and most of my pieces are *saplings*.
+Right now, the garden is early, and most of my pieces are *saplings*.
 Which is to say many may die.
 This is good.
 Death is necessary for life.
 Ideas are helpful insofar as they lead to **life**.
 To action, community, flourishing, and further questions.
 I haven't started this garden to be *right*.
 I write as a daily practice to articulate theory in order to test it against *reality*, unafraid to modify or even outright destroy the ideas that diminish life.
 Through consistent *gardening*, I hope to seed solid oaks, nourished by the scrutiny of you, my readers, that ground me and provide shade to a few friends as we navigate life.

 In the face of the confusing, contingent, cruelly indifferent nature of our existence, I've found Candide's pithy concluding line comforting: